How to Successfully Use Music in Film and Video Projects | Beatoven

 Film music creates a new layer for the audience to experience.
 It could be a way to heighten a specific emotion or add more depth to the world of your film, or it could even be something somber in the background.
 Perfect music from film composers can do all three of those things at once, which is why film music is so valuable for you to know.

 When you think about how film music works, we can pretty easily divide it into two distinct types.
 Sure, there are sub-categories or specific cases that don’t quite fit into either group.
-But if you’re writing music for a film or trying to think about how to plan for music in your next video project, I can simplify this question for you.
-Film music is ultimately part of a film’s overall sound design process.
+But if you’re writing music for a film or trying to think about how to plan for music in your next video project, for this, you can use Wrike form managing the project.

 1. Diegetic music in film